All you need to know about Google Chrome v86 updates to improve user experience.

 Google takes user experience seriously, and we can not deny this fact with the recent updates on Chrome 86 for abusive Push Notifications.
 In this article, we’ll cover

-- What push are notifications?
+- What are push notifications?

-- How Google tracks abusive push notifications?
+- How Google track abusive push notifications?

 - What changes are done to provide a safer browsing experience?